ENTWICKLER-arch/pubmed-query-tool/README.md

 ## How to Use

+Install Poetry

 Run the script using the following format:

-python -m get_papers_list.main "your search term" [-f filename.csv] [--debug]
+ poetry run main.py "your search term" [-f filename.csv] [--debug]

 ## Example:

-python -m get_papers_list.main "cancer immunotherapy" -f results.csv --debug
+ poetry run get-papers-list "cancer therapeutics"

 ## Output